HomeOnMars/pyCSL2HMapGen/README.md

 Python-based.
 Designed for non-serious situations like games.
-**No guarantees whatsoever** on physical accuracy of the simulations.
+**No guarantees whatsoever** on the physical accuracy of the erosion process.

-See the `Example*.ipynb` jupyter notebooks for a quick guide!
+See the `Example*.ipynb` jupyter notebooks for a quick guide.

 ## Functionalities